nebari-dev/nebari/docs/source/admin_guide/prefect.md

 ## Storage

 The Prefect Storage interface encapsulates logic for storing flows.
-Each storage unit is able to store multiple flows (with the constraint of name uniqueness within a given unit).
+Each storage unIt's able to store multiple flows (with the constraint of name uniqueness within a given unit).
 The API documentation for the same can be found in the [prefect documentation](https://docs.prefect.io/api/latest/storage.html#docker)

 ## Example: Creating, Building and Register Flow